thePortus/hacking-historical-texts/pages/setup.md

 1. [Sign up for a student account](https://www.tableau.com/academic) (assuming you are a student), and then follow the instructions to install Tableau Desktop.
 2. You will be able to use a 14-day trial, during which they will contact you with details for free access for a *full year.*

 ---

-## 5 Google OpenRefine Data Scrubber

-1. Head to [OpenRefine](http://openrefine.org/) and download the application.
-2. You have to manually move the application to the location where you want to install it.

----